joel-jeremy/externalized-properties/docs/profiles.md

 ## Activating an Externalized Properties Profile

-The active Externalized Properties profile can be set via:
+The active Externalized Properties profile can be set via a property with the name: `externalizedproperties.profile`.

-- System properties (`externalizedproperties.profile`)
+Externalized Properties will look for the profile property in all the registered non-profile-specific resolvers and the default resolvers.

-- Environment variables (`EXTERNALIZEDPROPERTIES_PROFILE`).
+If the profile property is found, all the applicable profile configurations will then be applied.
+Otherwise, they will be ignored.